lmoranallen/walker-robot/README.md

 > Go to `src/play.ts`
 > The settings at the top can be tweaked

+## To Play
+- Use the Arrow keys to move the circle around the grid.
+- Returning to the starting square recharges the Robot

 ## Process
 There are a select amount of core aspects that need to be considered when approaching this problem.
 I find that the